nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 > #### Note
 >
-> `ai-commit-message` can be configured explicitly to allow further customization.
+> The `ai-commit-message` can be configured to allow further customization.
 For convenience, you can omit their configuration.
 If there is no `ai-commit-message` entry present, SmartGit will automatically create default configurations for every configured `ai-llm` entry.

 #### llm (mandatory)